iotaledger/identity.rs/identity-core/README.md

 All of these data types are located in the [`common` module](crate::common).

-## Cryptographic primitives and traits
+## Cryptographic Primitives
-Cryptographic primitives necessary for DID related operations such as signing and verifying data can be found in the [`crypto` module](crate::crypto).
+Cryptographic primitives and traits necessary for DID related operations such as signing and verifying data can be found in the [`crypto` module](crate::crypto).

 While the IOTA Identity Framework strives to keep cryptographic operations as internal implementation details, certain lower-level interfaces require constructs from this module, often through the cryptographic [`KeyPair`](crate::crypto::KeyPair) type.